BIBI78/s1/README.md

 ### Default images

-- Ofcourse when if the user chooses not to upload a profile image or does not have the image of the artwork they wish to sell default images are provided.
+- Of course if the user chooses not to upload a profile image or does not have the image of the artwork they wish to sell default images are provided.
   ![Default image 1](static/images/default1.png)
   ![Default image 2](static/images/default2.png)

 ### Create Post

+-Users can inuitively create posts.
 ![Create Post](static/images/create%20post.png)

 ### Post details